pradnyaa021/Pradnya.K/README.md

 # Pradnya.K
-This is my first Github demo repository /n
+This is my first Github demo repository \n
 This is my one more line of demo